-Socially Responsible (ESG) Investing Limitations.
 Socially Responsible Investing involves the incorporation of Environmental, Social and Governance ("ESG") considerations into the investment due diligence process.
 ESG investing incorporates a set of criteria/factors used in evaluating potential investments: Environmental (i.e., considers how a company safeguards the environment); Social (i.e., the manner in which a company manages relationships with its employees, customers, and the communities in which it operates); and Governance (i.e., company management considerations).
 The number of companies that meet an acceptable ESG mandate can be limited when compared to those that do not and could underperform broad market indices.

-Investors underperformance. limitations, including must accept these potential for Correspondingly, the number of ESG mutual funds and exchange-traded funds are limited when compared to those that do not maintain such a mandate.
+Investors must accept these limitations, including potential for underperformance.
+Correspondingly, the number of ESG mutual funds and exchange-traded funds are limited when compared to those that do not maintain such a mandate.
 As with any type of investment (including any investment and/or investment strategies recommended and/or undertaken by Registrant), there can be no assurance that investment in ESG securities or funds will be profitable or prove successful.
-Registrant does not maintain or advocate an ESG investment strategy but will seek to employ ESG if directed by a client to do so.
-If implemented, Registrant shall rely upon the assessments undertaken by the unaffiliated mutual fund, exchange traded fund or separate account portfolio manager to determine that the fund's or portfolio's underlying company securities meet a socially responsible mandate.